r555r6Chicken pot pie is classic comfort food. Because this dish covers a lot of food groups, you may be wondering what to serve with it?

 The best part about pairing side salad with chicken pot pie is that it’s a very light side as compared to the heavier main course.

 For this quick and easy side dish, you can use regular potatoes, but it’s recommended to use sweet potatoes to offset the rich main dish.

 Sweet mashed potatoes are going to have about the same calorie and carb content as russet potatoes, but sweet potatoes offer higher fiber, vitamin, and calcium levels.

 Bread with the pie crust?
 It might seem like too much of a good thing.
 Believe it or not, cornbread pairs great with chicken pot pie.

 Cornbread is a little bit sweet, off-setting the rich salty taste of the pot pie.
 It’s also a great tool to mop up any leftover gravy!

 Brussels sprouts will not be a vegetable you use inside of chicken pot pie.
 For this reason, it’s the perfect side dish – and easy to make!

 Try sautéing the brussels sprouts in olive oil in a pan to harden the outside, giving it a crunchy outer texture with flavorful garlic on the inside.

 6. Fruit Salad

-This colorful salad can be made with a variety of fruits: strawberries, pineapples, kiwi, oranges, bananas, grapes, blueberries.
+This colorful salad can be made with a variety of fruits: strawberries, pineapples, kiwi, oranges, bananas, grapes, and blueberries.
 Whatever you might have in the fridge.